Wolox/tech-guides/frontend/docs/kickoff/README.md

 ## Wolox CI

-Ask your technical leader to properly setup the continous integration environment
+Ask your technical leader to properly setup the continuous integration environment

 ## Rollbar